 On the contrary, with unmanaged VPS, this is you who will be responsible for different sorts of admin tasks, security, and maintenance.
 In short, you are not going to get too much hand-holding with unmatched VPS.
 You should go for this type of hosting only when you are technically sound.

 #5 When should I switch to a VPS hosting service?

-If you see your business requirements are expanding and your site is demanding for more server resources and security, VPS hosting should be your next choice for your growing hosting needs.
+If you see your business requirements are expanding and your site is demanding more server resources and security, VPS hosting should be your next choice for your growing hosting needs.

 It will offer you more liberty along with root access.
 Moreover, you can easily install any type of software required by your website and that without waiting for your hosting provider’s permission.